Abhi-0212000/Road-Land-Detection/README.md

-# Road-Land-Detection
+# Road-Lane-Detection
-Road-Land-Detection using OpenCV and Numpy
+<h2>Road-Land-Detection using OpenCV, Numpy, Hough Transformations</h2>

 __Process followed in order to implement:__